romilly/quick2wire-python-api/README.md

 ------------

 The library is currently under active development, so we do not recommend installing it into the system-wide Python libraries.
-Instead, you can either use it with no installation or use virtualenv, to do all your development within an isolated Python environment, and install into that.
+Instead, you can either use it without installation or install it into an isolated Python development environment created with `virtualenv`.

-To use the library without any installation, add the full path of the `src` subdirectory of the source tree to the PYTHONPATH environment variable.
+To use the library without installation, add the full path of the `src` subdirectory of the source tree to the `PYTHONPATH` environment variable.
 For example:

     export QUICK2WIRE_API_HOME=[the directory cloned from Git or unpacked from the source archive] export PYTHONPATH=$PYTHONPATH:$QUICK2WIRE_API_HOME/src

-To install into a virtualenv, make the virtualenv active and run:
+To install into a virtualenv, [make the virtualenv active](http://www.virtualenv.org/en/latest/index.html#activate-script) and run:

     python setup.py install

-If you don't have virtualenv setup yet, you can create one in the project directory by running:
+If you don't have virtualenv set up yet, you can create a local environment by running this in the project directory:

     make env